Nonparametric learning from Bayesian models with randomized objective functions: Foundations of Nonparametric Learning

 Note for the special case of correcting model misspecification [S1], we have $\gamma \equiv \theta$, $f_\gamma(\cdot) \equiv f_\theta(\cdot)$, $\pi(\gamma | x_{1:n}) \equiv \pi(\theta | x_{1:n})$, $\alpha \equiv \theta$, $u(x, \alpha) \equiv \log f_\theta(x)$, so that the posterior sample is given by

-where $w^{(i)} \sim \text{Dirichlet}(\cdot)$ following Algorithm \ref{algo:mdp-training} and $x_{(n+1):(n+T)}^{(i)}$ are $T$ synthetic data observations drawn from the parametric sampling distribution under $\theta^{(i)}$ which itself is drawn from $\pi(\theta | x_{1:n})$.
+where $w^{(i)} \sim \text{Dirichlet}(\cdot)$ following Algorithm \ref{algo:mdp-training} and $x_{(n+1):(n+T)}^{(i)}$ are $T$ synthetic observations drawn from the parametric sampling distribution under $\theta^{(i)}$ which itself is drawn from $\pi(\theta | x_{1:n})$.
 We leave the concentration parameter $c$ to be set subjectively by the practitioner, representing faith in the parametric model.
-Some further guidance to the setting of $c$ can be found in Appendix \ref{app:setting_c}.
+Some further guidance to the setting of $c$ can be found in Section 1 of the Supplementary Material.